reecebuckle/Version-3/README.md

-# Ocean Chlorophyll Visualization Suite
+# Ocean Chlorophyll Visualisation Suite

-Interactive 3D visualizations of ocean chlorophyll-a concentrations for NASA Space Apps Challenge 2025.
-This project extends the [WebGL Globe](https://github.com/dataarts/webgl-globe) by Google Data Arts Team to visualize marine ecosystem data and support shark habitat modeling.
+Interactive 3D visualisations of ocean chlorophyll-a concentrations for NASA Space Apps Challenge 2025.
+This project extends the [WebGL Globe](https://github.com/dataarts/webgl-globe) by Google Data Arts Team to visualise marine ecosystem data and support shark habitat modelling.

 ## Project Overview

-This visualization suite was developed for NASA's **"Sharks in Space"** challenge, which aims to use satellite data to understand and predict shark foraging habitats.
-By visualizing ocean chlorophyll concentrations - a key indicator of marine productivity - we can identify areas where sharks are likely to find abundant food sources and track seasonal migration patterns.
+This visualisation suite was developed for NASA's **"Sharks in Space"** challenge, which aims to use satellite data to understand and predict shark foraging habitats.
+By visualising ocean chlorophyll concentrations - a key indicator of marine productivity - we can identify areas where sharks are likely to find abundant food sources and track seasonal migration patterns.

 ## Data Sources

-The project uses open ocean color data from NASA's [PACE Ocean Color Data Portal](https://pace.oceansciences.org/access_pace_data.htm).
+The project uses open ocean colour data from NASA's [PACE Ocean Colour Data Portal](https://pace.oceansciences.org/access_pace_data.htm).
 The chlorophyll-a concentration dataset is collected by the **Aqua-MODIS instrument** and provides:

 - **4km spatial resolution** global coverage
 - **Monthly and seasonal** temporal resolution